StarkTrade/starktrade/README.md

 # StarkTrade Bot

-Welcome to the **StarkTrade Bot**!
-This README provides comprehensive details about the StarkTrade Bot, a trading Telegram bot designed for seamless buying and selling of tokens on the StarkNet network.
-With features like wallet creation, wallet import, detailed token contract information, and portfolio management, StarkTrade Bot is your go-to solution for managing and trading tokens on StarkNet.
+Welcome to the **StarkTrade Bot** !!!
+This README provides comprehensive details about the StarkTrade Bot.
+The first blazingly fast Starknet trading Telegram bot designed for seamless buying and selling of tokens on the StarkNet network.
+With features like account creation and import, detailed token information, automated trading, and portfolio management.
+StarkTrade Bot is your go-to solution for managing and trading tokens on StarkNet.

 ## Features